Skip to main content

 The address at Vijzelstraat 45, 1017 HE Amsterdam puts the restaurant in the heart of the city, easily reachable by tram from most central Amsterdam locations.
 Booking is rated easy, which is a practical advantage in a city where Spectrum and other higher-profile rooms can require weeks of forward planning.
 If you want a same-week reservation at a Michelin-recognised kitchen in Amsterdam, this is one of the more accessible options.

 The Netherlands has produced some serious plant-forward kitchens at the leading end.
 De Nieuwe Winkel in Nijmegen operates at two Michelin stars with a full vegetable tasting menu and is widely considered the benchmark for this format in the country.
 Senses isn't competing at that level yet, but the Radish trajectory and the Michelin Plate recognition suggest a kitchen that's moving with genuine ambition rather than trend-chasing.
-For Amsterdam specifically, the combination of central location, accessible booking, and €€€ pricing makes Senses the most practical entry point for this style of cooking in the city.
+For Amsterdam specifically, the combination of central location, accessible booking, €€€ pricing makes Senses the most practical entry point for this style of cooking in the city.

 If you're building a broader Netherlands dining itinerary, note that the plant-forward approach Senses is pursuing has parallels in restaurants across the country at various price points.
-De Librije in Zwolle and Inter Scaldes in Kruiningen operate at the very leading of the country's fine dining register if you're extending the trip.
+De Librije in Zwolle and Inter Scaldes in Kruiningen operate at the very best of the country's fine dining register if you're extending the trip.
 Closer to Amsterdam, Aan de Poel in Amstelveen offers a different modern cuisine perspective at a comparable price tier.

 For diners exploring the country more widely, De Lindenhof in Giethoorn, Tribeca in Heeze, Basiliek in Harderwijk, and De Swarte Ruijter in Holten each represent regional modern cuisine worth planning around if Amsterdam is a starting point rather than the whole itinerary.